 In the "WebCrawling" area in the search console, you will find the "sitemap report."
 It is a very practical service from Google, because you can check whether your site contains errors that would prevent the crawler from indexing it.
 These errors are often in the status code, when URL endings were renamed and the 301 routings are missing.
 The reason why access to the site was not possible is shown in the sitemap error report.

 Figure 8: Check the sitemap in the GSC

 404 status code (broken links) are a frequent problem.
 When attempting to access the site, "site not found" will appear – and, in the worst case, the construction man will appear.
 A list of sites not found and other indexing problems will appear in the section entitled "Crawling Errors."

-You can also use OnPage.org to check if sites in your website are listed in the sitemap.xml or if there are problems with your file.
-To use this feature, you enter the URL to your sitemap.xml in the tool and activate the function.
-Then click on the sub-item “sitemap” under the menu tab “zoom.”
+You can also use Ryte Website Success to check if sites in your website are listed in the sitemap.xml or if there are problems with your file.
+Click on the report "sitemap".
 Here, you will obtain an exact overview of all the sites that are listed in your sitemap.xml.

 Sitemaps do not guarantee that all content on your website will be crawled and indexed, because the process is controlled by algorithms.
 But, by providing a logically constructed XML sitemap, you can make the indexing easier for the search machine bots.
 This is especially important for the incorporation of videos, which are becoming more and more important for search machine optimization, as it offers the chance to submit a video XML sitemap.